A Comprehensive History of Chatbots

-When the App Store was launched, it catapulted apps into the mainstream consumer sector and now you can’t imagine a smartphone without apps.
+When the App Store was launched, it catapulted apps into the mainstream and now you can’t imagine smartphones without them.
 Whether a similar platform is created for chatbots, or will they continue to function and integrate independently within the apps and websites, is something only time will tell.

 Also, chatbots are not fully autonomous yet, and this makes them a potential liability.
-They can improve based on the amount of data provided, but there’s a point of diminishing returns that can’t be ignored.
-And when customers feel they are getting nowhere with the automated responses, they’ll be inclined to believe that your company is cold and indifferent, which may cause serious damage to their reputation.
+They can improve based on the data provided, but there’s a point of diminishing returns that can’t be ignored.
+Customers will be inclined to believe you’re cold and indifferent if they feel they are getting nowhere with automated responses.
+This could potentially cause serious damage to your company’s reputation.

 The main concept behind utilizing chatbots in the customer service arena is to streamline processes and remove friction.
 But if the chatbots aren’t capable of that, they may be counter-productive.

-It indeed is quite comfortable for people to use chatbots to make bookings, pay taxes, schedule appointments, make purchases, but they still have a long way to go for truly replicating the natural understanding of human behaviour.
+It indeed is quite comfortable for people to use chatbots to make bookings, pay taxes, schedule appointments, etc. But they still have a long way to go for truly replicating the natural understanding of human behaviour.

 Coupled with the accelerated growth in the Internet of Things, chatbots are set to revolutionize the way we interact with literally everything around us.
 They might perhaps eventually rule out the need for computers or mobile phones for the average consumer’s daily life!